Sagexd08/SoundScape-Ai/README.md

 ### Prerequisites

+- Node.js 18.17.0 (important: this specific version is recommended)
-- Node.js 18+ and npm
+- npm 9+
 - A Supabase account and project

 ### Installation